dtubbenhauer/kldata/README.md

 - We also computed one polynomial for $n=13$, and its list of coefficients is $$1,30,433,3994,26119,127617,481228,1431090,3404124,6529693,10129212,12681891,12724552,10099918,6218204,2889956,978297,229796,34889,3014,118,1.$$ The computation took around 60 days.

 This makes us believe that, without extra ideas, this is probably the end of the computation.
 In the first case, the output file will be very large and potentially unmanageable.
 The second case, as one can expect some KL polynomials to take several hours to compute, but there are $479001600$ many KL polynomials.

+The data for $n=10$ can be directly obtained interactively here: <a href="https://www.dtubbenhauer.com/kldata2.html">https://www.dtubbenhauer.com/kldata2.html</a>.

 # Google Colab notebook